KopiasCsaba/ccp_audio_system_manual/for_technicians/notes_on_the_console.md

 <br clear="right" style="clear:right"/>

-The stage off/on does not affect anything important, every level, channel name, eq, mute status etc is retained.
+The stage off/on does not affect anything important, every level, channel name, eq, mute status etc. is retained.

 The stage off function does not affect the keyboard, as it is rarely messed with.
 It is not a source of feedback, and sometimes during the end of the preaching someone might start to play on it.